 We are going to take some time to focus on impulsive and corrective moves as an attempt to explain the market behavior of a trading week.
 We will cover currency patterns, strategy implications, the trader’s goal, and when impulsive moves start.

 It is not a secret that the currency market has two distinctive patterns of movements:

 2) Corrective moves

-According to statistics, currencies spend at least 70% of the time in corrective phases.
+According to statistics, currencies spend at least 70% of the time in corrective trading.
 Then again currencies only have an impulsive character at maximum 30% of the time.
 Forex trading is simple but not easy.
 That is why Winners Edge Trading is here with valuable Forex advice day in day out on how to trade Forex.
-This stat has important consequences.
+These stats have important consequences.

 Logically speaking this fact has huge implications for any trader’s Forex trading strategy or strategies.
 Usually speaking traders have Forex strategies that focus on either trend following setups (impulsive) or range bound setups (corrective).
 Some attempt to trade both but a high level of experience and great skill set is definitely required.
 Read here a great article how to check if your investment is backed by the right strategy. http://winnersedgetrading.com/is-your-investment-backed-by-the-right-strategy/